kirillzhosul/kirillzhosul.github.io/docs/index.md

 <h1 align="center">Welcome there!</h1>
 <p align="center">
   You got on my personal site!
 Here you may find information about me and my projects.
-I am programmer - developer, doing development of websites, applications, games and many more.
+I am programmer - developer, an owner of <a href="http://florgon.space/">www.florgon.space</a>, doing development of websites, applications, games and many more.
 </p>
 <hr>